-From September 30th anyone over the age of 12 who is not fully vaccinated has two main options.
+Anyone over the age of 12 years and two months who is not fully vaccinated has two main options.

 The first is to get a Covid test every 72 hours – as well as being not a whole load of fun, tests for tourists are no longer free, so families face a cost of €22 for an antigen test (or €44 for a PCR test) every 72 hours for each child over the age of 12.
 Either type of test is accepted for the health pass, but home test kits results or Lateral Flow Tests are not accepted.

 The second option is to avoid health passport venues, but this covers a wide range of places including cafés, restaurants, cinemas, theatres, museums and tourist sites (including theme parks like Disneyland Paris), leisure centres, events such as festivals or concerts and long-distance travel on trains, buses or domestic airlines.

 Accommodation such as hotels, gîtes and campsites generally don’t require a health passport, but you will need to show it if you use communal facilities such as a pool or bar.
 Business owners are also within their rights to make it a condition of stay, so check booking information in advance.

 The health passport does contain provision to prove you have recently recovered from Covid, but this requires a positive test result less than six months old, plus a negative result from the previous 11 days.
 Both these test results must be in a format that is compatible with the French app, so is unlikely to be of much use to tourists.